Frazier severely ill with cancer, says manager

 'FIGHT OF THE CENTURY'

-That brutal encounter left both men hospitalised and Frazier later lost his title in 1973 to the hard-hitting George Foreman.
+That brutal encounter left both men hospitalized and Frazier later lost his title in 1973 to the hard-hitting George Foreman.

 The second Ali-Frazier fight was on January 28, 1974, again at Madison Square Garden, with Ali winning a 12-round decision.